How does diversity in the workplace create a competitive advantage in the global market?

 Why Diverse Teams Perform Better

-• Diversity expands business networks: A diverse leadership team opens doors to new contacts in new communities.
+- Diversity expands business networks: A diverse leadership team opens doors to new contacts in new communities.
 These networks create a "halo effect," attracting populations that were not in the company's ecosystem.
-The business is attractive to minorities and women and non-minority employees who want to work at a diverse company.
+The business attracts minorities, women, and non-minority employees who want to work at a diverse company.

-• They make better decisions by accounting for more perspectives.
-Teams that share the same demographic profiles aren't likely to understand the subtle or not-so-subtle concerns and preferences of divergent communities.
-For example, the aggressive, action-oriented approaches characteristic of traditional U.S. businesspeople is tempered by collaboration, listening, and tolerance.
+- They make better decisions by accounting for more perspectives.
+Teams with the same demographic profiles aren't likely to understand divergent communities' subtle or not-so-subtle concerns and preferences.
+For example, the aggressive, action-oriented approaches characteristic of traditional U.S. businesspeople are tempered by collaboration, listening, and tolerance.

-• Diversity provides insight into more types of customers.
-Companies sell into more and more multi-cultural markets, and a diverse workforce can help product managers get user experience insights from a more accurate representation of their customer base.
+- Diversity provides insight into more types of customers.
+Companies sell into increasingly multi-cultural markets, and a diverse workforce can help product managers get user experience insights from a more accurate representation of their customer base.
 Insights are especially valuable when diversity includes workers from multiple nations.
 The Internet has made most products global, and global products need global users to test, validate, and enhance usability.

 To learn more about how a remote virtual assistant can work for you, check out our guide.